JensRantil/jensrantil.github.io/content/posts/2023-09-13_the-theater-tasks-that-add-value.md

 Throughout my career I've been drilled to "have a customer-first mindset".
 I have written user stories, done user testing, measured customer impact, and had managers challenging me on what the "customer value" is of what I am working on.
-This has had a very big impact on me and how I approach all technical work
+This has had a very big impact on me and how I approach all technical work;
-- constantly asking myself "How will this impact our customer?" or "How can I put this in the hands of the customer as quickly as possible?".
+I have constantly asked myself "How will this impact our customer?" or "How can I put this in the hands of the customer as quickly as possible?".

 The thing is, not all work impacts the customer.
 In fact, if you work for a company your long-term goal is to *satisfy the business owners, usually through